mythril-forge/homebrew-classes/ranger/ranger-spellcasting.md

 By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
 See Spells Rules for the general rules of spellcasting and the Spells Listing for the ranger spell list.

 ### Spell Slots
 The Ranger table shows how many spell slots you have to cast your ranger spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell animal friendship and have a 1st-level and a 2nd-level spell slot available, you can cast animal friendship using either slot.